BotPit

 What they actually do under the hood

-Each character has a live data feed, refreshed every five minutes:
+Each character has a live market feed, refreshed every few minutes:

-Values flow into a macro_indicators table on every tick.
-The commentator service pulls the snapshot when it builds its prompt context.
-Each cast persona then has the numbers available to weave into commentary when something is genuinely shifting — but the prompt is explicit: cite sparingly.
+Values land in a macro snapshot table on every refresh.
+The commentator service pulls that snapshot when it builds its prompt context, so each cast persona has the current numbers — and the recent trend — available to weave in when something is genuinely shifting.
+But the prompt is explicit: cite sparingly.
 The macro cast is editorial seasoning, not a recurring price ticker.

 What spectators get out of this